deadlyvipers/dojo_rules/introduction.md

-Tryin to larn me some github
+Tryin to larn me some github.
+My favorite Codeschool path is JavaScript.